 You don’t have to know anything about the underlying instrument, not one thing.

 It was the same when I was Betfair Trading on the German government bonds.
 I didn’t have a clue what a 10-year German government bond was.
 But I knew it went up and down and we bought and sold it.

 For the three and a half years I was a pit trader and I didn’t know anything about what I was buying and selling.
 Then with the horse racing, it was the same thing.
 And it’s the same with cryptocurrency, the underlying instrument, you don’t have to know anything about it, you just got to figure out how to trade the price.”

 Then he said something that sounded like a textbook quote to me, quite literally switching on a light bulb in my mind:

 “Look, you don’t need a degree in electrical engineering to switch a light switch, you just need to be able to flip the switch.
-It’s the same with cryptocurrency trading.
+It’s the same with cryptocurrency Betfair Trading.
 Yes, crypto is quite complicated, but that doesn’t matter.
 You don’t have to understand that, you just have to figure out how to trade the price of it.”

 No Fees on Losses Allowed Adam to Make a Living as a Scalper